dandi/handbook/docs/intro/narrative.rst

 If you are a Windows 10 user with a native (i.e., not `Windows Subsystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>`_-based DataLad installation, pay close attention to the special notes in

-.. windowsworkarounds:: For Windows users only

-   A range of file system issues can affect the behavior of DataLad or its underlying tools on Windows 10.
-   If necessary, the handbook provides workarounds for problems, explanations, or at least apologies for those inconveniences.
-   If you want to help us make the handbook or DataLad better for Windows users, please `get in touch <https://github.com/datalad-handbook/book/issues/new/>`_ -- every little improvement or bug report can help.

 Apart from core DataLad commands (introduced in the *Basics* part of this book), DataLad also comes with many extensions and advanced commands not (yet) referenced